First Homemade CO2 Laser Built From Scratch

 Repeat this procedure after making the second hole.
 In this way, the individual washers are better secured against misalignment while drilling.

 It is important to remember that the washers are arranged into pairs, with each pair having the flat sides facing (the individual washers should have one side that is obviously flatter than the other side).
 Because the holes might not be precisely 120 degrees apart and precisely positioned at the same distance from the edges, you will want to keep the individual pieces from getting mis-matched; in other words, you will want to keep four pieces paired as they were when you drilled your holes.
 To avoid getting them mixed up, I marked one pair as "A" and the other as "B".
 This will become important when these washers are fixed to the end pieces that they are being designed for.
-Aside from keeping the washer pairs seperate and consistent, there is also the need to keep them from becoming rotated away from the position that they were in when the drilling procedure was performed.
+Aside from keeping the washer pairs separate and consistent, there is also the need to keep them from becoming rotated away from the position that they were in when the drilling procedure was performed.
 To ensure that this detail is not overlooked, I marked one of the three holes, on all four washers, with a sharpie.
 This enabled me to ensure that these holes were lined up radially in the same way that they were during the drilling process.
 See the picture below for an example of this

 The next step involves the adjustment bolts and threading.
 You will want to sand and clean one side of one washer, from each of the two pairs.
 Because the two flat sides were positioned facing each other when drilling the pairs, you will want to sand one of the curved sides (as opposed to the flatter side) on the piece that you choose from each of the two pairs (see below).